 The long-term debt and other liabilities of the Town are made up of the following individual debt agreements and amounts.
-Long-term debt and other liabilities are shown on the government-wide financial statements as governmental activities items.
+Long-term debt and other liabilities are shown on the government-wide financial statements as governmental activities items on the statement of net position.
+The beginning balances shown below have been restated as they relate to the implementation of GASB Statement No. 87 for right to use leases.